Ward Hill Lamon

-Ward Hill Lamon (January 6, 1828 – May 7, 1893) was a personal friend and self-appointed bodyguard of U.S. President Abraham Lincoln.
-Lamon was famously absent the night Lincoln was assassinated at Ford's Theatre on April 14, 1865, having been sent by Lincoln to Richmond, Virginia.
+Ward Hill Lamon (January 6, 1828 – May 7, 1893) was an American law enforcement officer who was a personal friend and self-appointed bodyguard of U.S. President Abraham Lincoln.
+Lamon was absent the night Lincoln was assassinated at Ford's Theatre on April 14, 1865, having been sent by Lincoln to Richmond, Virginia.

 Background

 Lamon's family name was spelled by some relatives with an "e" and by others with an "a", and was pronounced as "lemon" regardless of spelling.
 Lamon's relationship with Lincoln has been traced by Clint Clay Tilton in Lincoln and Lamon.
 Lamon was born near Winchester, Virginia, studied medicine for two years, and moved to Danville, Illinois, when he was 19 to live with relatives.
 He attended the University of Louisville to receive his law degree and was admitted to the Illinois bar in 1851.
 In 1850, he moved back to Virginia, married Angelina Turner, and then returned to Illinois to practice law.
 Angelina was a daughter of Ehud and Priscilla Strode Turner, whose house at Beddington, West Virginia, was listed on the National Register of Historic Places in 2002 as the Priscilla Strode Turner House.
 Angelina died in April 1859, leaving a daughter, Dorothy, who was raised in Danville by Lamon's sister, Mrs. William Morgan.
 In November 1860, Lamon married Sally Logan, daughter of Judge Stephen T. Logan.
-Logan had been Lincoln's law partner from 1851 to 1854.
+Logan had been Lincoln's law partner from 1841 to 1844.

 Early years with Lincoln

 Lamon's professional association with Lincoln started in 1852.
 Lamon became the prosecuting attorney for the Old Eighth Judicial district and subsequently moved to Bloomington, Illinois, in 1858.
 While Lamon had Southern sympathies and his hatred of abolitionism set him apart from Lincoln, they remained friends, despite their very different characters.
 Lamon joined the then-young Republican Party and campaigned for Lincoln in 1860.
 Lincoln was up against New York Senator William Seward for the Republican nomination, and Lamon proved his friendship by printing up extra tickets for the convention to fill the hall with Lincoln supporters.
-When Lincoln was elected President, Lamon hoped for a foreign diplomatic post but received a letter from his friend that said, "Dear Hill, I need you.
+When Lincoln was elected president, Lamon hoped for a foreign diplomatic post but received a letter from his friend that said, "Dear Hill, I need you.
 I want you to go to Washington with me and be prepared for a long stay."
 Lamon then accompanied him as he traveled from Springfield, Illinois, to Washington D.C. in February 1861.
 This trip would prove to be eventful.